 I am going to be consciously working to develop an authentic story with ‘Body Issues.’
 That means a lot of brute-force work reading about race and gender issues.
 I’d appreciate any resources you know of to wrap my brain around this universe.
 Thanks very much in advance for your help.

+So yeah, my mission is scifi where the future just is.
 If as a part of this process I inadvertently put my foot in it, please accept this preemptive apology.
 I regret any pain I may cause.
 I’m human, I’m doing what I can.
 I can’t promise to be perfect, I can only promise to learn.
 If there’s anything else I can do to be more thoughtful ahead of time, please let me know.